Political parties supporting CAB on verge of suicide: Mizoram | Devdiscourse

 Requesting Union Home Minister Amit Shah to exclude the Northeast from the purview of the Citizenship (Amendment) Bill, Mizoram Chief Minister Zoramthanga on Monday said that all political parties that supported the contentious bill are on the "verge of suicide".
-Zoramthanga said this while addressing the fourth NEDA conclave here.
+Zoramthanga, who was addressing the fourth NEDA conclave here, however, did not elaborate his "verge of suicide" comment.

 "If at all, it (the bill) has to be implemented, then please see if the Northeast can be excluded from it.
 I request you to look into the vulnerability of the region.
 "The Citizenship Bill is a very very sensitive issue here.
 In most of the states where political parties supported it, they are on the verge of suicide," he said.